Back to blogUpdated · 30 min read

 What is an insurance claim?

 An insurance claim is when you make a formal request to your insurer for them to pay for the damage, loss, or theft of your property.
-Your insurer will need proof of the damage or incident that caused the loss or theft in order to pay out the claim that you are making, plus your premiums will need to be paid up before the claims process can begin.
+Your insurer will need proof of the damage or incident that caused the loss or theft to pay out the claim that you are making, plus your premiums will need to be paid up before the claims process can begin.

 How much time do I have to make a claim?

 You generally have 31 days to let your insurer know about an event that resulted in a claim.
-This may differ from insurer to insurer, so just double check the policy wording or ask your insurer directly.
+This may differ from insurer to insurer, so just double-check the policy wording or ask your insurer directly.

 As for personal liability claims, things work a bit differently.
 By law, third parties have the right to take you on for damages for up to three years after the accident happened.
-On these claims, your 31 day counter will only start once you have been approached by the third party, within that three year window.
+On these claims, your 31-day counter will only start once you have been approached by the third party, within that three-year window.

 What if I am not sure if my claim is valid?